Avoiding an Ottawa Car Accident

 - Visibility is already a problem, ensure your windows are properly defogged so you don’t add to this problem;

 - Ensure your windshield wipers are in working order and do not leave streaks; and

 - If it is dark ensure you are not over driving your headlights.

-Some personal injuries are so severe that they are obvious, while others are not.
-Some personal injuries are harder to see, as they are not visible, yet may be equally as painful and life-changing.
-The following personal injuries are the more common personal injuries, but do not include all..
+What is a personal injury ?
+What compensation for injuries is here in Ontario?
+Does a personal injury automatically result in compensation?
+A personal injury may be so severe that it is obvious, while others are not.
+Some personal injuries are harder to see, yet may be equally as painful and life-changing.
+The following are some of the more common personal injuries, but do not include all…

 spinal cord injury

 lacerations, burns and scarring

 Navigating the insurance process can be confusing.
 Although these are some of the more common injuries we see, it’s important to note that not all injuries are the same severity and compensation amounts vary.
 For example, one person may suffer from chronic pain and still be able to work and resume some of the life activities they once enjoyed before their accident.
 Another person may suffer a chronic pain injury and not be able to return to work and their life is forever changed.